 - How to conduct a Data Protection Impact Assessment?

 f society provides contingency planning – for purposes of information security.
 In particular, f society’s solutions deliver a coordinated strategy of:

 - technical measures

-for ensuring the recovery of information systems, operations, and data after disruption of services.
+for ensuring the recovery of information systems, operations, data after disruption of services.
 In addition, f society provides consultancy regarding comprehensive contingency planning.

 Audits – Controls

 f society’s GDPR audit assesses our customers’ organization’s or company’s

 - safeguard that enforces the appropriate and also, adequate policies and procedures

 - Detect data breaches or potential cyber violations to comply